1. Meaning of Legal Services

-As per NN 5/2017 - Central Tax dated 19th June 2017, Suppliers who are only engaged in making supplies of taxable goods or services or both, the total tax on which is liable to be paid on reverse charge basis by the recipient of such goods or services or both under section 9(3) of CGST Act, 2017 are exempted from obtaining registration.
+As per Notification No. 5/2017 - Central Tax (Rate) dated 19th June 2017, suppliers who are only engaged in making supplies of taxable goods or services or both, the total tax on which is liable to be paid on reverse charge basis by the recipient of such goods or services or both under section 9(3) of CGST Act, 2017 are exempted from obtaining registration.

-A. A partnership firm of advocates or an individual as an advocate other than a senior advocate, provide the legal service to
+A. A partnership firm of advocates or an individual as an advocate other than a senior advocate, provides legal service to :

-B. A senior advocate by way of legal services to
+B. A senior advocate by way of legal service to :

 (i) Any person other than a business entity; or

-(ii) A business entity with an aggregate turnover up to twenty lakh rupees (ten lakh rupees in the case of special category states) in the preceding financial year.
+(ii) A business entity with an aggregate turnover up to twenty lakh rupees (ten lakh rupees in the case of special category states) in the preceding financial year or,

-Important Note: Senior Advocate proving services to Advocate or Advocate firm, services are not exempt.
+Important Note - A Senior Advocate providing legal service to an Advocate or Advocate firm is not exempt.

 5. Is it mandatory for recipient to get GST registration?

-As per Section 24(iii), persons who are required to pay tax under Reverse Charge shall mandatorily take registration in GST .
+As per Section 24(iii), persons who are required to pay tax under RCM shall mandatorily take registration in GST .

-Therefore, If Legal Services are not exempt and recipient is located in the taxable territory having business entity then, the recipient shall get himself registered in GST to pay tax under reverse charge.
+Therefore, if legal services are not exempt and the recipient is a business entity located in the taxable territory then the recipient shall get himself registered in GST to pay tax under reverse charge.

-6. Can the liability under Reverse Charge Mechanism be adjusted through Input Tax Credit?
+6. Can the liability under RCM be adjusted through Input Tax Credit?

-Any amount payable under Section 9(3) of CGST Act and Section 5(3) of IGST Act, which means Reverse Charge shall be paid by cash only.
+Any amount payable under Section 9(3) of CGST Act and Section 5(3) of IGST Act, under RCM shall be paid by cash only.
 Reverse charge liability cannot be discharged by using input tax credit.

 Now there are certain important queries which we need to analyze.

 Q1.
-If the recipient is not carrying any business but he is taking legal service from an advocate so what is applicability of Reverse Charge and also whether recipient is required to take mandatory registration in this case as per Section 24(iii) of CGST Act?
+If the recipient is not carrying any business but is taking legal service from an advocate, what is the applicability of RCM and is the recipient required to take mandatory registration in this case as per Section 24(iii) of CGST Act?

-Ans - No Reverse Charge in this case because recipient is not the specified recipient.
-As per NN 13/2017, if the recipient is the person who is doing business then the Reverse Charge would be applicable.
+Ans - No Reverse Charge is applicable in this case because recipient is not a specified recipient.
+As per Notification No. 13/2017, if the recipient is a person who is doing business then it would be applicable.

-Also it is worthwhile to note that in case service is exempt, then there is no question of reverse charge.
-As per Sr No 45(b)(ii) / 45(c)(ii) of NN 12/2017 as explained above, it is clearly stated that if recipient is a person other than business entity then that legal service is exempt.
+Also, it is worthwhile to note that in case service is exempt, then the question of reverse charge does not arise.
+As per Sr No. 45(b)(ii) / 45(c)(i) of Notification No. 12/2017 as explained above, it is clearly stated that if the recipient is a person other than business entity then the service is exempt.

 Q2.
-If the recipient is carrying the business but below threshold limit then whether recipient is required to pay taxes under RCM?
+If the recipient is carrying on business but below threshold limit, is the recipient required to pay taxes under RCM?

-Ans - Same as replied above, as per Sr No 45(b)(iii) / 45(c)(iii) of NN 12/2017, if recipient is a person having business entity with an Aggregate turnover upto threshhold limit then legal service is exempt.
-So again the underlying service is exempt so no question of reverse charge.
+Ans - Same as above, as per Sr No 45(b)(iii) / 45(c)(iii) of Notification No. 12/2017, if the recipient is a business entity with an aggregate turnover upto threshold limit then legal service is exempt.
+Again the underlying service is exempt so no question of reverse charge.

-However the service is not exempt as per NN 12/2017, hence, now the Advocate is required to take GST Registration.
+However the service is not exempt as per Notification No. 12/2017 and hence, the Advocate is required to take GST Registration.
 An invoice will be raised in this case.
 Also, services provided outside India may qualify as Export of Services provided all conditions of Section 2(6) of IGST Act are fulfilled.